Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Yellowing leaves and stems are often a sign of too much light.
 The leaves can burn as well from sitting in direct sunlight.

-And when they’re not getting enough light, they turn a darker green colour.
+And when they’re not getting enough light, they turn a darker green.
 This is because they have to compensate for the lack of light.

 To do that, the plant creates more chlorophyll.
-The chlorophyll takes in the little light it has access to and turns it into the energy the plant needs.
+The chlorophyll takes in the little light it can access and turns it into the energy the plant needs.

 If you’re having issues finding the right balance of sunlight, a small grow light will be easy to adjust.

-Depending on the light level bromeliads might even change their colour from one colour to a different one.
-We have a bromeliad that turned from a light green colour to a pinkish colour once we increased the artificial light it was getting from a grow light.
-Bromeliad care never fails to surprise you.
+Depending on the light level, bromeliads might even change their color from one color to another.
+We have a bromeliad that turned from light green to pinkish once we increased the artificial light from a grow light.

-Our article about the different light levels and window directions will explain everything you need to know. about light for houseplants.
+My article about the different light levels and window directions will explain everything you need to know about light for houseplants.

 Watering

-Instead, find the centre of your plant.
-This is “the cup” or “the tank”.
-Fill the centre of this tank with water.
+Bromeliads don’t get nutrients or hydration through their roots.
+Watering your plant will be a bit different than watering other plants.
+You won’t water your bromeliad through the soil.
+Instead, find the center of your plant.
+This is “the cup” or “the tank.”
+Fill the center of this tank with water.

 Never let the tank empty.
 Once it gets down pretty low, fill it back up with water.

 Drain the tank once a week.
-If you have fast-draining soil and a pot with drainage holes, you can drain it into the soil.
+You can drain it into the soil if you have fast-draining soil and a pot with drainage holes.

 If not, empty the water from the tank into a cup or bowl.